 • Compliant with ISED (Formerly Industry Canada) 2020 regulations

 • Designed to boost signal in a small section of the RV

 • Auto-adjusting gain.
 No need to change settings via knobs or dials after installation.
 Ever.

 • 60-day money-back guarantee

-Can I Use A Canadian Residential Signal Booster In My RV?
+Can I Use a Canadian Residential Signal Booster in My RV?

 Yes, you can.
 But there are a few important things you need to know first.

 Residential signal boosters and RV signal boosters are very different.
 The main difference has to do with motion.
 A residential booster is not designed for mobile use (mobile as in the state of being in motion).
 But an RV booster is.
-More specifically, a SureCall Canada RV cell signal booster is to be used while literally driving an RV, whereas a home-based booster is designed to remain stationary inside your home or cottage.
+More specifically, a SureCall Canada RV RV cell phone booster is to be used while literally driving an RV, whereas a home-based booster is designed to remain stationary inside your home or cottage.